 Apply systems-thinking principles and tools to design public policy.

 The transition to a sustainable future requires the capacity to engender positive change through varying spheres of influence, from the self to the team, to the organization and ultimately to society as a whole.
-With an emphasis on collaboration, engagement and cross-sector cooperation, the coursework is designed to build competencies in personal efficacy, resilience, adaptability, relationship management and organizational change.
+The coursework is designed to build competencies in personal efficacy, resilience, adaptability, relationship management, and organizational change by focusing on:

 Insight, Creativity, and Leading for the Long Term